ajuroshan/Rust-Guessing-Game/README.md

 5. Play the Game: Follow the prompts on the screen to enter your guesses and see if you can correctly guess the random number.

-## Contribution

-If you'd like to contribute to the Rust Guessing Game, you can follow these steps:

-1. Fork the Repository: Click the "Fork" button on the repository's GitHub page to create your own copy of the project.

-2. Clone the Forked Repository: Clone the forked repository to your local machine using Git.

-3. Make Changes: Make the desired changes and improvements to the game code.

-4. Test: Ensure that the game is still functional and the changes you made didn't introduce any issues.

-5. Commit and Push: Commit your changes and push them to your forked repository.

-6. Submit a Pull Request: On the original repository's GitHub page, click the "New pull request" button to submit your changes for review.

 ## License

 The Rust Guessing Game is open-source and distributed under the [MIT License](LICENSE).
 Feel free to modify and distribute the game according to the terms of the license.